Lew Ford

-Career
+Playing career

 Ford is a 1994 graduate of Port Neches–Groves High School where he played football and baseball and is also a 1999 graduate of Dallas Baptist University.
 He also played college baseball at Texas A&M University, Seminole State Junior College, and Lee College.

-Boston Red Sox

 In 1998, Ford was a first team All-American at Dallas Baptist.
 He set their single school batting record, batting .507 over the course of more than 50 games.
 In spite of this, Ford was not chosen in the MLB draft.
+He came back the following year and had another season at Dallas Baptist.

+Boston Red Sox

-He came back the following year and had another season at Dallas Baptist, after which he was drafted by the Boston Red Sox in the 12th round of the 1999 amateur draft.
+Ford was drafted by the Boston Red Sox in the 12th round of the 1999 Major League Baseball draft.
 In 2000, he played his first full year of Single-A ball for the Augusta Greenjackets of the South Atlantic League.
 He had a good season, stealing 52 bases on 56 attempts and established the team single-season batting record by hitting .315, adding 74 RBI from the leadoff spot.
-Baseball America named him as the best defensive outfielder in Class-A and The Sporting News identified him as the Best 5-Tool Prospect in the Red Sox organization.
+Baseball America named him as the best defensive outfielder in Single-A and The Sporting News identified him as the Best 5-Tool Prospect in the Red Sox organization.
 He led all of minor league baseball in runs scored with 122.